Chart Color Schemes

 The level of cultural diversity witnessed in Daw Park was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Daw Park's population showed higher cultural diversity than most nearby areas, with 24.4% born overseas and 20.9% speaking languages other than English at home.
+Daw Park's population showed higher cultural diversity compared to most local markets, with 24.4% born overseas and 20.9% speaking languages other than English at home.
 Christianity was the predominant religion in Daw Park, accounting for 44.5% of its population.
-Notably, the 'Other' religious category comprised 1.5%, higher than Greater Adelaide's 0.8%.
+The category 'Other' religions had a slightly higher representation in Daw Park at 1.5%, compared to Greater Adelaide's 1.8%.

 Frequently Asked Questions - Diversity